• USE : Hike

 • RECOMMENDED SEASON: Mid spring through fall

 • LEVEL OF DIFFICULTY : Difficult.
 Muddy and wet in places.
 Last 3 miles steep climb.
 Last mile above tree line is extremely steep and on loose pumice.
 The route is marked with poles.
+The last mile is almost always windy and often has reduced visibility.
 Bears may be present.

 • TRAIL MANAGEMENT AGENCY: US Forest Service

 The trailhead is about 50 yards from Fred’s Creek cabin on the southeastern shore of Kruzof Island, about 10 miles west of Sitka.
 Accessible by boat, roughly half an hour skiff ride from Sitka.
 Sea Taxis can be hired for drop off and pickup.
 Overnight accommodations available at the Fred’s Creek cabin if reserved in advance at recreation.gov.